CA-APM/ca-apm-fieldpack-nginx/README.md

 An EPAgent 9.7.1 or greater is required for the REST interface.

 # Dependencies
-Requires an EPAgent 9.7.1 or greater for the REST interface.
+* Requires an EPAgent 9.7.1 or greater for the REST interface.

+* Requires either of these nginx applications:
-Requires nginx open source with stub status module or nginx plus with the status module enabled.
+ - open source nginx with the stub status module enabled
+ - NGINX Plus with the status module enabled

 # Supported Third Party Versions
-`nginx 1.6.3 --with-http_stub_status_module`

-`node v0.10.38`
+* nginx 1.6.3 --with-http_stub_status_module
+* node v0.10.38

 # License
 [Eclipse Public License 1.0](https://www.eclipse.org/legal/epl-v10.html "Eclipse Public License")

-# Prerequisites

-## Open Source nginx
+# Configure Open Source nginx

 1. Ensure that nginx has the `--with-http_stub_status_module` flag by executing this command: